janAkali/nim-docset/README.md

 ### Download and extract

-To installed a versioned release that allows multiple versions to coexist, download from the Github [releases](releases) page and extract to the docset directory configured in the reader.
+To install a versioned release that allows multiple versions to coexist, download from the Github [releases](releases) page and extract to the docset directory configured in the reader.

 ### Generating docs

 #### Prerequisites

-- Ensure a working GCC install and Nim install
+- Ensure a working GCC, Go and NodeJS installations
+- Compile and install Nim from source. (choosenim installs lack koch tool)
-- Install Go lang and `go get -u github.com/technosophos/dashing`
+- Install dashing package `go install github.com/technosophos/dashing`
 - Clone this repo

 #### Non-versioned docset